codeoverflow-org/nodecg-io-docs/docs/getting_started/security_considerations.md

 3. Bundles can listen to the login message from the dashboard to get the encryption key.
 This can be used to send authenticate messages to the nodecg-io-core bundle to add/delete instances, change service instance assignments and do everything that is possible in the dashboard.
 4. As mentioned in 3 all bundles can get the encryption key.
 The encrypted configuration is stored in a replicant which can be accessed by all bundles as well.
 Using these two any bundle could decrypt the configuration and have access to it.
-5. Same as in 3, everyone intercepting network traffic can intercept the encryption key that gets send to the core using NodeCG messages.
+5. Same as in 3, everyone who intercepts network traffic will be able to intercept the encryption key that gets sent to the core using NodeCG messages.